-Factors such as pregnancy (when milk glands are temporarily enlarged), rapid weight loss and the effect of gravity as you age combine to stretch the skin, which may cause the breast to droop or sag.
-However, it is important to realize that implants are used to make the breast larger or to restore/replace breast tissue.
-The implants alone may not adequately lift the breast or correct the effects of pregnancy, weight loss or skin stretching.
+Factors such as pregnancy (when milk glands are temporarily enlarged), rapid weight loss, and the effects of gravity as you age combine to stretch the skin, which may cause the breast to droop or sag.
+However, it is important to realize that implants are used to make the breast larger.
+The implants alone may not adequately lift the breast, or correct the effects of pregnancy, weight loss, or skin stretching.
 Your surgeon may suggest additional procedures at the time of the breast augmentation, such as mastopexy, to help achieve improved breast lift.